 “No, please,” she said.
 “Do you mean, because we’re at war?”

-“Well, I mean, if you like, that Mossbunker, in the ordinary way, hasn’t got much to do with us.
-And why should any of them,” Curach cocked his head in the direction of the Schuylkill, busying himself for a moment with a match, “give a thought to the low end of town, or cut bargains with Mr. Piggott, in the ordinary way of things, except, you’ll appreciate… Mossbunker wants his man in the governor’s seat, and he wants his man in the senate, and filling his pockets with useful cronies, so, he wants all the custom can be sent his way…and he can do very well, rich as he is, building a town of his own, and populating it, too.
+“Well, I mean, if you like, that Mossbunker, in the ordinary way, hasn’t got much to do with the likes of us.
+And why should any of them nobs,” Curach cocked his head in the direction of the Schuylkill, busying himself for a moment with a match, “give a thought to the low end of town, or cut bargains with Mr. Piggott, in the ordinary way of things, except, you’ll appreciate… Mossbunker wants his man in the governor’s seat, and he wants his man in the senate, and filling his pockets with useful cronies, so, he wants all the custom can be sent his way…and can do very well, rich as he is, building a town of his own, and populating it, too.
 Then it’ll be only a matter of how you draw the districts.
 And that done, of course, he don’t need a Piggott.
 He’ll have taken his business out of the city.”

 “Well…that’s well and good…” She stopped.
 “I don’t know why I say it.
 It’s Hammersmith Mossbunker is building up, you mean.
 Maybe I ought to take that room of Mrs. Krabill’s, and stop pretending to be good enough to live there!”
 None of this was what she’d thought she was getting at.
 She tried again.